Learn to restore your backup company file to get you back in business!

-To restore your company file from a backup:
+To restore a backup company file

-- Select Local Backup and Next.
+- Choose Local Backup, then Next.

-- From the Look In drop-down, choose the location of the back up file.
+- From the Look In drop-down, choose the location of the backup file.

 - [Filename].qbw already exists.
 Do you wish to replace it?